Energy development: Electrical engineering

 Electric power engineering deals with the production and use of electrical energy, which can entail the study of machines such as generators, electric motors and transformers.
 Infrastructure involves substations and transformer stations, power lines and electrical cable.
 Load management and power management over networks have meaningful sway on overall energy efficiency.
 Electric heating is also widely used and researched.

 Thermodynamics

-Thermodynamics deals with the fundamental laws of energy conversion and is drawn from theoretical Physics.
+Thermodynamics pertains to the fundamental laws of energy conversion and is drawn from theoretical Physics.